-- 2. The sponsoring organization must hold and maintain a current accreditation and/or certification by an entity that recognizes quality and safety of care.
-These entities may include but are not limited to: - A nationally recognized regional or specialized/professional accrediting agency that accredits the institution of higher education that offers the postgraduate training program - Accreditation Association for Ambulatory Health Care (AAAHC) - The Joint Commission, with specific accreditation under the Standard applicable to the practice site of the postgraduate training program. - a.
-Provide information regarding the sponsoring organization's current accreditation and/or certification.
+- 2. The sponsoring organization must hold and maintain a current accreditation and/or certification by an entity that recognizes quality and safety of care, or provide evidence that the organization demonstrates quality and safety of care. - A nationally recognized regional or specialized/professional accrediting agency that accredits the institution of higher education that offers the postgraduate training program - Accreditation Association for Ambulatory Health Care (AAAHC) - The Joint Commission, with specific accreditation under the Standard applicable to the practice site of the postgraduate training program. - a.
+Provide information regarding the sponsoring organization's current accreditation and/or certification; or demonstrate evidence of quality and safety of care.
 Specifically include a) the name of the accrediting and/or certification agency, b) the date of accreditation and/or certification, and c) the level of accreditation and/or certification. - 3.
-Program applicants must be: - A graduate of an accredited Nurse Practitioner program who has earned either a Master of Science in Nursing or Doctor of Nursing Practice.
+Program postgraduate trainee must be: - A graduate of an accredited Nurse Practitioner program who has earned either a Master of Science in Nursing or Doctor of Nursing Practice.
 The educational program should be accredited by CCNE or ACEN or a recognized accrediting organization